The organizations that comprise the Interfraternity Council (IFC) are:

 IFC fraternities sponsor community service projects such as Habitat for Humanity, Challenge for Children and the Make-A-Wish Foundation.
 We take pride in our high scholastic achievements and constantly remind our members that academic excellence comes before anything else.
 We encourage everyone to check out and visit each of our IFC fraternities and set a course towards academic and personal success.

-IFC fall 2012 recruitment will take place September 2-7.
+IFC Fall 2013 recruitment will take place September 2nd-7th.

 Use the skills and talents you've developed by being a leader in a fraternity.
 You can find leadership opportunities from the beginning of your membership through your entire college experience.
-Many fraternities offer nationally recognized leadership programs that help give you an advantage over others.
+Many fraternities offer nationally recognized leadership programs that help give you an advantage over others, from seminars to retreats to conferences there are ample opportunities to hone your leadership skills and discover your leadership style.
 The diversity of each fraternity means that everyone is welcome.

 Interfraternity Council President